johnjenkins/adg-components/README.md

 ### JavaScript variables

-Many of the HTML attributes above can also be set using JavaScript:
+Many of the HTML attributes above can also be set using JavaScript, ie.:

 ```js
 const hobbiesCombobox = document.querySelector('#my-cool-hobbies');